arthur-hav/QtB3Poker/README.md

 ## Contributing

+In this project more than many others, it is possible to contribute various ways that do not imply coding.

+Whether or not you would like to submit new ideas, provide better or alternative assets, or code, you are invited to follow theses steps:

-1. Browse issues to see if your idea is already in the roadmap.
+1. Browse issues to see if your idea of improvement is already in the roadmap.
 2. If it is, interact with it by commenting or upvoting what you would support.
 3. If not, create one, I welcome and openly discuss all kind of innovative changes.

-Do these steps whether you intend to submit changes or request them.

-Additionally, if you intend to code yourself:
+Additionally, if you intend to provide code:

 1. If you know how to code but are stuck on implementing a given issue, request for additional specification in the issue and I will provide help.
 The code and issues I open are commented with the bare minimum.
 2. Then, submit a pull request with the changes associated to the issue.
 I will review it and integrate it; do not be shy as I welcome just about anything that completes an open issue without breaking stuff.